Social media can take your career to the next level, but these commonly seen mistakes will hold you down. Make sure you know how to avoid them.

 Not setting up bio and profile picture correctly

 In social media, your profile is your first impression.
-You are able to build relationships by the way you communicate with people, but your profile sets the tone that allows that relationship to build in the first place.
+You can build relationships by the way you communicate with people, but your profile sets the tone that allows that relationship to build in the first place.
 It all starts with your profile picture – don’t make the mistake of thinking this doesn’t matter.
-This is the first thing that others will see on your profile and is something they’ll associate with you from there on.
+This is the first thing that others will see on your profile and is something they’ll associate with you from thereon.
 Having a lackadaisical or unprofessional picture isn’t exactly the initial image you want to represent you.
 Aside from the picture, also ensure that your bio is properly written.
-They need to know whom you are and what you do, but don’t overload them with unnecessary information.
+They need to know who you are and what you do, but don’t overload them with unnecessary information.
 Your bio will vary depending on the particular social media platform you are using.
-However, generally your bio should be informative, yet concise.
+However, generally, your bio should be informative, yet concise.

 Not knowing the line between personal and professional

 If there’s one aspect of social media that is most responsible for a large number of doctors shying away from using it at all, it’s the fear of it leading to legal actions against them.
-This fear is certainly justifiable, there are certain components of your career – patient confidentiality for example – that absolutely cannot be discussed on a public forum environment created by social media channels.
+This fear is certainly justifiable, there are certain components of your career – patient confidentiality for example – that absolutely cannot be discussed in a public forum environment created by social media channels.
+If you love using social media, consider making two accounts--one for your practice, and one for your personal life.
 Not knowing the boundary between what is ethically acceptable and unacceptable is a mistake that can indeed lead to dire consequences.
 However, that shouldn’t stop you from using social media, it should motivate you to understand where the line should be drawn in order to avoid negative ramifications.

 Not using it